lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 **Zones/topologies**

 - Screened subnet (previously known as demilitarized zone)

+      DMZ.
+Buffer zone between a private network and the Internet.
+Allows access to services inside the DMZ by Internet clients and provides additional protection for the Intranet.
+Commonly uses two firewalls.

 - Extranet

+      Part of a network that is accessible by authorized entities outside of the network.

 - Intranet

+      Internal network.
+Used to share and communicated with each other internally.

 - Wireless
 - Guest
 - Honeynets
 - NAT

+      Network Address Translation.
+Protocol that translates public IP addresses to private and private back to public.
+      PAT (Port Address Translation) is a common use of NAT.
+NAT makes it so that public IP addresses don't need to be purchased for all clients and also hides private IP addresses from the Internet.
+      Can be either static or dynamic.
+      - Static NAT maps private IPs with public IPs in a one-to-one ratio.
+      - Dynamic NAT maps multiple public IPs in a one-to-many mapping.
+Public IPs are mapped by load, making each request use
+      - a less-used public IP address.

 - Ad hoc

 **Segregation/segmentation/isolation**

 - Physical

+      Physical isolation ensures that networks are not connected to other networks.
+Physically isolated networks are more secure because they can't be attacked form the Internet.

 - Logical (VLAN)

+      Logical separation is done through VLANS.
+Traffic is segmented between logical groups without regard to their physical location.
+      Can also be used to separate traffic types, such as voice traffic on one VLAN and data traffic on a different VLAN.

 - Virtualization
 - Air gaps

+      Metaphor for physical isolation.
+Air-gapped systems are not connected to any other systems.

 **Tunneling/VPN**